 You miss your Duramax?
 You should be beaten for that comment!
-LOL

 Well, several things that I'd suggest if I were in your shoes.